-Squarespace 7 is our newest platform.
+Squarespace 7 is our current platform.
 It features modern, visually engaging templates and a simplified interface.

 Benefits of Squarespace 7

 Squarespace 5 users can move to Squarespace 7 at any time.
 Here are some of the reasons we recommend making the switch:

 - Simplified interface - In Squarespace 7, you'll use on-page annotations and the side panel to manage your collection content.
 The side panel streamlines everything that sets the visual presentation of your site, including the Style Editor, your template, and the CSS editor.

 - Mobile friendly - All Squarespace 7 sites feature responsive design, which optimizes your site for all mobile devices and browser sizes.
 This is especially important since Google now gives mobile-optimized sites higher priority.